gausspy/gausspy/docs/tutorial.rst

 ----------------------------

 Following the decomposition by GaussPy, we can explore the effect of the choice of :math:`\alpha` on the decomposition.
-In Fig.
-:num:`#multiple-gaussians-decomposed`, we have run GaussPy on the multiple-Gaussian dataset constructed above for three values of :math:`\alpha`, including :math:`\log\alpha=0.5, \log\alpha = 2.5` and :math:`\log\alpha=1.5` and plotted the results.
+In the following figure, we have run GaussPy on the multiple-Gaussian dataset constructed above for three values of :math:`\alpha`, including :math:`\log\alpha=0.5, \log\alpha = 2.5` and :math:`\log\alpha=1.5` and plotted the results.